Etienne Camara

-Etienne Amara Camara (born 30 March 2003) is a French professional footballer who plays as a midfielder for Belgian club Charleroi.
+Etienne Amara Camara (born 30 March 2003) is a French professional footballer who plays as a midfielder for Super League Greece club Panathinaikos.

-Career
+Club career

 Born in Noisy-le-Grand, France, Camara started his football career at US Torcy and Angers SCO, before moving to Huddersfield Town in October 2020.

-Camara made his senior debut for Huddersfield on 9 January 2021, when he made a substitute appearance in a 3–2 FA Cup defeat against Plymouth Argyle.
+He made his senior debut for Huddersfield on 9 January 2021, when he made a substitute appearance in a 3–2 FA Cup defeat against Plymouth Argyle.

-On 13 August 2022, Camara made his league debut as an 83rd minute substitute, replacing Sorba Thomas, in a 3-1 win against Stoke City at the John Smith’s Stadium.
+On 13 August 2022, Camara made his league debut as an 83rd minute substitute, replacing Sorba Thomas, in a 3–1 win against Stoke City at the John Smith’s Stadium.

 On 14 July 2023, Camara officially joined Italian side Udinese for an undisclosed fee, signing a four-year contract with the club.
-In the first half of the 2023–24 season, Camara appeared for Udinese once in Coppa Italia and remained on the bench in all the league games.
+In the first half of the 2023–24 season, he appeared for Udinese once in Coppa Italia and remained on the bench in all the league games.

 On 1 February 2024, Camara moved to Charleroi in Belgium and signed a three-and-a-half-year contract.

+On 20 June 2026, moved to Panathinaikos on a four-year deal.